FilipeFKmg/Projecto/README.md

 one query, the surplus is lost.
 The count and the loss are logged as a `[WARNING]`.
 In practice this has not been reached with the current query set.

-**Family identifiers are not perfectly stable.** The same invention can be reported under a slightly different `Family_ID` between calls, which is why Stage 1 runs a final cross-year deduplication over the concatenated years in addition to the per-year pass.

-**Patents with no family identifier.** A small number of records come back without one.
-They are kept, with a placeholder `UNKNOWN_FAM_{i}_{year}`, since there is no way to tell whether they duplicate anything.
-Filter on the `UNKNOWN_FAM_` prefix if they need separate treatment.

 **Stage 3 separator rows.** The filtered CSV is grouped by tier, with a separator row before each group that is blank except for `Patent_ID`.
 Drop those rows, or filter on the `Tier` column, before any further processing.